Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Heal percentage for assistants.
 			// 3rd number = Heal percentage for teammates.
 			"Heal Percent Reward"			"100.0,100.0,100.0"

+			// The amount of health to regenerate per second as a reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate amounts with commas (",").
+			// --
+			// Amounts limit: 3
+			// Character limit for each amount: 12
+			// --
+			// Minimum value for each amount: 0 (OFF)
+			// Maximum value for each amount: 1,000,000 (Highest)
+			// --
+			// 1st number = Amount for killers.
+			// 2nd number = Amount for assistants.
+			// 3rd number = Amount for teammates.
+			"Health Regen Reward"			"1,1,1"

 			// The item(s) to reward to survivors.
 			// Note: This setting can be used for standard Tanks.